-COCO BEACH, Puerto Rico -- Chi Chi Rodriguez, now 76, still steals the show during Puerto Rico Open week.
+COCO BEACH, Puerto Rico -- Chi Chi Rodriguez, now 75, still steals the show in Puerto Rico during tournament week.
 Since the event debuted on the PGA Tour schedule in 2008, it has made the most of its place on the schedule opposite a World Golf Championship event.
 In 2012, Ryo Ishikawa highlighted a strong field of tour pros that also included Angel Cabrera and Ryder Cuppers Jeff Overton and Boo Weekley.

 Brandon Tucker: Chi Chi, how often are you playing golf these days?